Kord-e Olya

-Kord-e Olya (كردعليا, also Romanized as Kord-e ‘Olyā and Kord ‘Olya; also known as Kard-e Bālā and Kurd) is a village in Karvan-e Olya Rural District, Karvan District, Tiran and Karvan County, Isfahan Province, Iran.
-At the 2006 census, its population was 739, in 215 families.
+Kord-e Olya (كردعليا) (Note: Also romanized as Kord ‘Olyā and Kord-e ‘Olya; also known as Kard-e Bālā and Kurd) is a village in Karvan-e Olya Rural District of Karvan District in Tiran and Karvan County, Isfahan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 739 in 215 households.
+The following census in 2011 counted 652 people in 226 households.
+The 2016 census measured the population of the village as 514 people in 178 households.